Antguz/rTLS/README.md

 ___rTLS___ goal is to provide a single environment to process point clouds as fast as it can be done.
 That it is why the ___rTLS___ coding has been evolving using different packages starting with `plyr`, going through `dplyr`-`purrr`, and landing on `data.table`.
 The current code has been enhanced using  `foreach` for parallel procesing with the help of `doSNOW`.
 In the future, if there is a faster way to run our main routines, we will probably change our code!

-The current development of ___rTLS___ is focussed on four major processes applied on point clouds: i) filtering, ii) voxelization, iii) point neighborhood features, and iv) optimal voxel or sphere size.
+The current development of ___rTLS___ is focussed on four major processes applied on TLS scans: i) estimation of the forest structure, ii) voxelization, iii) point neighborhood features, and iv) optimal voxel or sphere size.
+Likewise, the package also containg other functions that can be used to mange point clouds such as 3D-rotation or convertion to cartinal-polar coordinates, and functions to estimate tree metrics such as truck volume or crown area.
 Specifically, the structure of the functions of ___rTLS___ can be grouped as:

 ![](https://user-images.githubusercontent.com/7254767/51277964-6b730680-1996-11e9-97ea-3360bb47b51e.png)